DHTMLX/docs-suite/docs/form/api/radiogroup/radiogroup_getproperties_method.md

 @signature: {'getProperties(id?: string): ICheckboxGroupProps | ICheckboxGroupItemProps;'}

 @params:
-- id	string  optional, the id of a radio button
+`id: string` - optional, the id of a radio button

 @returns:
-param   object      an object either with the available attributes of the control and their values, or with the available attributes of the radio button and their values
+An object either with the available attributes of the control and their values, or with the available attributes of the radio button and their values.

 @example:
 var form = new dhx.Form("form_container", {